ismir2021/ismir2021.github.io/call_sponsors.md

 <sup>&dagger;</sup> Dedicated WiMIR program elements may include any of the following:

-- WiMIR/D&I page of ISMIR2021 conference website
+- WiMIR/D&I page of the ISMIR2021 conference website
 - Official WiMIR/D&I presentations during the ISMIR2021 conference
 - WiMIR/D&I blog post following the conclusion of the conference.

 ## Description of ISMIR 2021 Conference Benefits

-This Section will be updated regularly, e.g. when the conference platform(s) are decided or the conference program is announced.
+This Section will be updated regularly, e.g., when the conference platform(s) are decided, or the conference program is announced.

+** Updates on 25/07/2021 **

+- We are happy to announce that the ISMIR 2021 conference will be hosted on the Clowdr platform!
+- The Virtual Booth and Communication Channel benefits are updated to reflect the overlapping features in Clowdr.
+- Industry Meetup has been renamed to Sponsor Presentations for clarity.
+The Sponsor Presentation durations corresponding to each tier are specified.
+- Social Event prizes are added as an alternative/addition to promo items, and are available to Sponsors of all tiers.

 ### Logo on the Conference Website